TheOdinProject/curriculum/organizing-js/oop-concepts.md

 ## Single Responsibility

 One of the most important things to remember as you craft your objects is the __Single Responsibility Principle__ which states that a class (or object or module.. you get the point) should only have _one_ responsibility.
-Here's a really common example, most of our code has functions to update and write things to the DOM in addition to our application logic.
+Here's a really common example.
+Most of our code has functions to update and write things to the DOM in addition to our application logic.
 It's a _really_ good idea to separate out your DOM stuff from the application logic.

 So instead of this: